Portmeirion: History

 Sir Clough Williams-Ellis, Portmeirion's architect, denied repeated claims that the design was based on the fishing village of Portofino on the Italian Riviera.
 He stated only that he wanted to pay tribute to the atmosphere of the Mediterranean.
 He did, however, draw on a love of the Italian village stating, "How should I not have fallen for Portofino?
 Indeed, its image remained with me as an almost perfect example of the man-made adornment and use of an exquisite site."
 Williams-Ellis designed and constructed the village between 1925 and 1975.
 He incorporated fragments of demolished buildings, including works by a number of other architects.
 Portmeirion's architectural bricolage and deliberately fanciful nostalgia have been noted as an influence on the development of postmodernism in architecture in the late 20th century.

 The main building of the hotel and the cottages "White Horses", "Mermaid", and "Salutation" had been a private estate called Aber Iâ (Ice estuary), developed in the 1850s on the site of a late 18th-century foundry and boatyard.
 Williams-Ellis changed the name (which he had interpreted as "frozen mouth") to Portmeirion: "Port-" from its place on the coast; "-meirion" from the county of Merioneth (Meirionydd) in which it was sited.
-The very minor remains of a mediaeval castle (known variously as Castell Deudraeth, Castell Gwaun Goch and Castell Aber Iâ) are in the woods just outside the village, recorded by Gerald of Wales in 1188.
+The very minor remains of a medieval castle (known variously as Castell Deudraeth, Castell Gwaun Goch and Castell Aber Iâ) are in the woods just outside the village, recorded by Gerald of Wales in 1188.